Home Building Legislation in NSW Explained

 Impact on the Industry

 The proactive measures taken by the Building Commissioner have significantly impacted the construction industry.
-By holding builders and developers accountable, the Commissioner helps to restore public confidence and ensure that residential buildings are safe, durable, and compliant with all relevant regulations.
+By holding builders and developers accountable, the Commissioner helps to restore public confidence and ensure that residential buildings are safe, durable and compliant with all relevant regulations.
+For more info, refer to home building legislation NSW, DBP Act NSW, building compliance Sydney.

 The National Construction Code (NCC)